nsgray/MS17-010-2/README.md

 # MS17-010 RCE PoC's

 All credits go out to [worawit](https://github.com/worawit/MS17-010).
 I've just added some usage clarifications and weaponized them to be more usable for pentesting purposes.
+Credit for this goes to vivami (https://github.com/vivami/MS17-010).
+I was not able to fork his repo as I also have the repo from warawit.

 ## Eternalblue